 Four hours is twice as productive as two hours is twice as productive as one and so on.

 Sadly, the “work as a linear function” is where all the religion of “Bro, you’ve just gotta hustle” comes from in the startup world.
 Since, in their minds, 16 hours of work is twice as productive as eight, the logical conclusion is that you’re all just a bunch of lazy sacks of shit, and you should be putting butter in your coffee at 4 AM and coding until your eyeballs bleed.
 Hustle, hustle, hustle.

 As we’ll see, as well-intentioned and glamorous as the Religion of Hustle is, it often backfires on people.
-Because the truth is that most types of work (especially work that will make you some money in 2017) does not produce linear returns, it produces diminishing returns.
+Because the truth is that most types of work (especially work that will make you some money in modern society) does not produce linear returns, it produces diminishing returns.

 Imagine that you went outside and jogged for 10 minutes.
 This would be a healthy thing to do.